 In 1972 a parapsychology experiment was conducted to see if humans could create and communicate with a fictionalized ghost.
-The experiment occurred in Toronto, Canada and was led by several members of the Toronto Society for Physical Research.
+The experiment occurred in Toronto, Canada and was led by several members of the Toronto Society for Psychical Research.
 This group had a diverse set of backgrounds:

 The experiment was conducted by the mathematician A. R. G. Owen and overseen by psychologist Dr. Joel Whitton.
 The test group consisted of A. R. G.’s wife Iris Owen, former chairperson of MENSA in Canada Margaret Sparrows, industrial designer Andy H., his wife Lorne, heating engineer Al Peacock, accountant Bernice M, bookkeeper Dorothy O’Donnel, and sociology student Sidney K. (Wikipedia)